casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 As stated, this tutorial covers the process of writing a smart contract in the Rust programming language.
 Casper maintains a Rust SDK as a first-party entity, while also providing an [SDK Specification](../../dapp-dev-guide/sdkspec/introduction.md) for third-parties wishing to develop additional language SDKs.

-This tutorial creates a simple smart contract that allows callers to donate funds to a central purse, as well as track the total funds received and individual contributions.
+This tutorial creates a simple smart contract that allows callers to donate funds to a central purse, as well as track the total funds received and the number of individual contributions.

 -------